themosis/plugin/README.md

 Plugin boilerplate
 ==================

-The Themosis framework plugin boilerplate.
+Build your custom plugin using this Themosis framework plugin boilerplate.

-Download this repository in order to develop your own WordPress plugin by leveraging the Themosis framework API.
+The plugin is configured to work on a Themosis framework like environment only.

 Easily extends WordPress.
 Build administration features, define front-end custom routes, add custom API endpoints,... all from the plugin.

-[Read the documentation](https://framework.themosis.com/docs/1.3/plugin/) on the Themosis framework website and start developing your own plugins.
+[Read the documentation](https://framework.themosis.com/docs/2.0/plugin/) on the Themosis framework website and start developing your own plugin.